Black Phantom Tetra (Hyphessobrycon Megalopterus) Species Profile & Care Guide

 |GH||3 - 18|

-Origins of the Black Phantom Tetra
+Natural Habitat of the Black Phantom Tetra

 The Black Phantom Tetra is native to the upper Rio Madeira, a significant part of the western Amazon watershed in Bolivia and west Brazil, Including its main tributaries the Rios Mamore and Rios Beni, as well as the upper Rio Paraguai in Brazil.